Sila Tryokh

-Sila Tryokh (Сила трёх, translated: Power of Three) is the third and final studio album of Russian girl group Serebro.
-It was released 27 May 2016 by Moonlit Records in Russia.
+Sila Tryokh (Сила трёх, translated: Power of Three) is the third studio album of Russian girl group Serebro.
+It was released 27 May 2016 by Monolit Records in Russia.

 Background

 Information that the Serebro team will release a third studio album, appeared in late August 2015.
 Future plate was planned to present the 30 October 2015 at a big solo concert of group "Izvestiya Hall then" Moscow club.
 Later all the material the girls had been working on, which had the working title of "925" in honor of the samples of the precious material, were stolen and the release was delayed.

-In 27 April 2016, iTunes opened pre-order of the upcoming album, called "Сила трёх".
+On 27 April 2016, iTunes opened pre-order of the upcoming album, called "Сила трёх".
 The title translated into English, is 'Power of Three', which is reference to the number of singers in the bands formation.
 The disc includes 16 tracks, most of which had come out as singles.
 Songs from the album, "Malo Tebya" and "Ya Tebya Ne Otdam" have become hits and were able to reach the top 5 main chart Tophit, and the track "Mi Mi Mi" became sensational in the world music market.
 The album also included a joint single "Ugar" with Russian musician, DJ M.E.G., as well as the collab "Blood Diamond", with the Dutch EDM production team Yellow Claw, previously included on their debut album, Blood For Mercy.

 The entire album was recorded material as part of a trio of Olga Seryabkina, Polina Favorskaya and Daria Shashina.
 The song "Chocolate" was the only song recorded with the participation of Katya Kischuk, replacing Daria Shashina after her departure from the group.
 The track "My Money" was recorded exclusively by Olga Seryabkina under the solo project by Molly.